-The TOE comprises the hardware of chapter 1.1 listed smart card security controllers, manufactured by Infineon Technologies AG, and parts of the associated firmware/software required for operation.
+The TOE comprises the hardware of two smart card security controllers manufactured by Infineon Technologies AG, and parts of the associated firmware/software required for operation.
 The documents described in section 2.2.3 and listed in Annex 9.1 are supplied as a manual.
-In the following description, the term "manufacturer" is an abbreviation for Infineon Technologies AG, the manufacturer of the TOE.
+In the following description, the term "manufacturer" is short for Infineon Technologies AG, the manufacturer of the TOE.
 The Smartcard Embedded Software is not part of the TOE.